ayhlam/spring-boot-intro/README.md

 ## Step 3: Exploring our Project

-Let’s walk through what we have here.
 There’s no coding in this step, but we should become familiar with what we’re working with.

 ### Persona and Company Domain
 In our main project, we’ll see two domains.
 They’re both pretty similar at this point, just a few differences in their